aery32/aery32-refguide/source/delay_functions.rst

     aery_delay_us(10); // wait 10 microseconds
     aery_delay_ms(500); // wait half a second

-These functions are dependent on the master clock frequency that has to be provided via ``F_CPU`` definition before the ``delay.h`` header file has been included, like this
+These functions are dependent on the CPU clock frequency that has to be provided via ``F_CPU`` definition before the ``delay.h`` header file has been included, like this

 .. code-block:: c